penske-media-corp/pmc-larva/packages/twig-to-php-parser/README.md

 ## Very Important To Know

-When parsing includes, the parser looks for the `@larva` namespace, and will point includes to `PMC_CORE_PATH` when it finds it.
-Otherwise, includes will point to CHILD_THEME_PATH.
+~When parsing includes, the parser looks for the `@larva` namespace, and will point includes to `PMC_CORE_PATH` when it finds it.
+Otherwise, includes will point to CHILD_THEME_PATH.~ This is not in effect yet.
+Everything is contained to the child theme.

 The parser supports a *very limited amount of Twig* and relies on keywords in data names in order to parse escaping correctly.
 Please refer to the Confluence documentation for Twig authoring guidelies: https://confluence.pmcdev.io/x/JoGJAg